The Weatherhead East Asian Institute supports three main book series:

-The Institute's publications program also encompasses the following print and digital items:
+The Institute's publications program also encompasses several other print and digital items.

-• The APAC Journal, which is prepared by the graduate student group known as the Asia Pacific Affairs Council;
+- The APAC Journal, which is prepared each year by the Asia Pacific Affairs Council, Weatherhead's one formally affiliated student group;

 2026 Publications Catalogue